adrianlarion/simple-awk/README.md

 (1) line one
 (2) line two
 ```
 * Carefully study the spaces and commas from print.
-We know that by not using a comman strings will be concatenated without any separator in between.
+We know that by not using a command strings will be concatenated without any separator in between.
 So `"(" NR ")"` will output something like `(9)`.
 We could even dispense with the spaces in the command (`"("NR")"`) but I've kept them because they make things clearer.
 Next we print the actual line.
 Note the comma.
 It means awk will put a space (OFS) between the parenthesised line number and the actual line.

 #### Print words by their number
 * It's time to get fancy and change Field Separator and Record separator.
 * By default RS is a newline.
 What happens if you change it into an empty string?
 * Vim  will load all the file in memory and treat it as a single record.
 * FS (Field Separator)remains the same.
-But since the whole file it's treated as a single record the positional variable will refere to word number in FILE (not in record/line).
+But since the whole file it's treated as a single record the positional variable will refer to word number in FILE (not in record/line).
 * Sounds complicated?
 It's not.
 You have a file like this:
 ```
 first second  third